ans-group/docs.ukfast.co.uk/source/dr-ha/techniques/linuxdbservers.md

 XtraBackup is a product from Percona, made to allow 'hot' backups of your database, meaning that there should be no locking involved.

-Installing it will require the percona repo on CentOS:
+Installing it will require the Percona repo on CentOS:

 ```console
    [percona]